denten-books/plain-text/1-metaphor.md

 The material affordances of text at that bottom-most, meaning-bearing medium influence all higher-level functions of interpretation.[^ln1-rmedium] Still, most available theories of interpretation build on properties and assumptions attached to print media.
-For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind transforms into material structure [*Gebilde*] that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
+For example, in Hans-Georg Gadamer's influential conception of art, the free play of the artistic mind transforms into material structure [*Gebilde*] that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in his *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
 For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].
 The electronic literary device offers no such permanence.
 What is meant by "fixed," "permanent," and "repeatable" changes with the device.
 Such